 All rescheduling must be coordinated with the Registrar's Office and will be subject to administrative considerations.

 Excused absences due to illness or other compelling reasons, will only be granted subject to the provisions of Article VII, Section 2 of the current Academic & Disciplinary Regulations and require approval by the Academic Standards Committee.

-Arrangements for these types of deferrals for fall 2014 semester exams must be made no later than Wednesday, December 3, 2014.
+Arrangements for these types of deferrals for spring 2015 semester exams must be made no later than Wednesday, April 22, 2015.